 Findings revealed that individuals taking just 500mg of krill oil daily achieved improvement in sustaining good (HDL) cholesterol levels compared to individuals taking 3 grams of fish oil.

 Source: Alternative Medicine Review

-One study published in the American Journal of Nutrition analyzed the effectiveness of krill oil in lubricating joints and supporting a healthy inflammatory response.
+One study published in the American Journal of Nutrition analyzed the effectiveness of krill oil dietary supplements in lubricating joints and supporting a healthy inflammatory response.
 Participants experienced…

 - Less joint distress